Space Force Bible Blessing At National Cathedral Sparks Outrage

 The blessing of what's being called "the official Bible for the new U.S. Space Force" at the Washington National Cathedral on Sunday is drawing an outpouring of criticism on social media and condemnation from a prominent religious freedom advocacy group.

-"The Military Religious Freedom Foundation condemns, in as full throated a manner as is humanly possible, the shocking and repulsive display of only the most vile, exclusivist, fundamentalist Christian supremacy," MRFF
+"The Military Religious Freedom Foundation (MRFF) condemns, in as full-throated a manner as is humanly possible, the shocking and repulsive display of only the most vile, exclusivist, fundamentalist Christian supremacy," MRFF

-founder and president Mikey Weinstein writes in a statement
+founder and president Mikey Weinstein wrote in a statement

 denouncing the Bible blessing.
 "The utilization of a Christian bible to 'swear in' commanders of the new Space Force or any other [Department of Defense] branch at ANY level is completely violative of the bedrock separation of church and state mandate of the First Amendment of the U.S. Constitution."

-Note: An earlier version of this story misspelled Maj.
-Gen. Steven Schaick's last name as Schaik.